January 20, 2016

 When you trap all the sweat in your sock you would imagine it would build up and build up until they overflowed with sweat.
-In-fact what happens is that when you get 100% humidity within the sock your feet stop sweating.
-I’ve worn a pair of socks for over 36 hours and when it came to take them off my skin was simply as damp as if I’d worn them for only 5.
+In fact what happens is that when you get 100% humidity within the sock your feet stop sweating.
+I’ve worn a pair of socks for over 36 hours and when it came to taking them off my skin was simply as damp as if I’d worn them for only 5.

 What kind of VP to use?